elleem/reading-notes/401/reading06.md

 You can reach a high test coverage number with low quality testing.

+You might not be able to pass all your tests and then you might have an 80% or 90% pass rate.

+If a simple change to code causes long changes to test, you may have too many tests.

 ### Big O Notation

 What is Big O notation, and how is it used to describe the performance of an algorithm?
 Give an example of an everyday task (not software related) that demonstrates O(n) time complexity.

+Big O describes the time efficiency of an algorithm, ie how the running time increases as the input increases.
+It evaluates worst-case scenario.

+An example of linear time complexity is sorting a deck of cards.
+It increases with the n of the cards in the deck.